CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

    mapping between PRN numbers and sat code, parse and propagate through all available SP3 files

+   the base samples finder generates only the meta-data for each event (satellite, event type, start and end of smapling time range, SP3 files coering the range).

+3) edited the samples-meta-data.txt file to select only some events, in order to get tests for several interesting cases.
+Some start and end date jave also been manually edited to match the SP3 files coverage.
+The samples-meta-data.txt file in the same folder as this README.txt file is the result from this manual edition

-   the base sample generator generates only the first few columns of the reference data (date, spacecraft position and velocity, sun position, β and δ  angles.
+4) ran the GenerateBaseSamples java program on the edited samples-meta-data.txt. the base samples generator generates only first few columns of the reference data (date, spacecraft position and velocity, sun position, β and δ  angles.
 The other columns will be completed in the next steps.

-3) split the big files into smaller files for various constellations:
+5) split the big files into smaller files for various constellations:

    for f in beta-crossing.txt \
             beta-small-negative.txt beta-small-positive.txt \